What is Vertical Analysis?

 Can’t Answer ‘Why.’

 In the above table, we see that COGS (Cost of Goods Sold) for the company spiked in year three.
 Such a spike leads to a significant drop in gross profits.
-Such a drop could be due to the higher cost of production or from the drop in the price as well.
+The reason for such a drop could be the higher cost of production or the drop in the price as well.
 Though the example shows an increase in the COGS, we can’t be sure unless management confirms it.

-To make it clear, lets’ take a simple example.
-Suppose it takes $50 now to produce a product that sells for $100.
+To make it clear, assume that it takes $50 to produce a product that sells for $100.
 In this case, COGS will be 50% of the sale price.
 Now, assume that the company reduces the cost of the product to $90, but the cost to produce it remains the same.
 The COGS to sale price will now be about 56%.